 Understanding Workers’ Compensation Laws

-According to the Louisiana Workforce Commission, which oversees the state’s workers’ compensation program, those employees who may have been injured on the job or who may have been exposed to a dangerous substance have the ability to receive certain benefits.
+According to the Louisiana Workforce Commission, which oversees the state’s workers’ compensation program, employees who may have been injured on the job or who may have been exposed to a dangerous substance can receive certain benefits.

 Some of the items for which injured workers could receive benefits include: